strategio-tech/fp-sim7-debugging-demons/README.md

 pipenv run build

+### Front End Setup

+npm install

+### Deploy Front End Development Server with Live Server

+Install Live Server extension
+Open the Home.html file located in the client folder Click the "Go Live" button located at the bottom of the editor This will launch a local development server and automatically open the file in your default browser If any changes are made in the front end code, it will automatically refresh the page in your browser and reflect the changes

 ### Setting up EC2 on Amazon Linux

 cd /var/app/current/ && chmod +x scripts/* && pipenv run start